top of page

 The Levy Award judging is completed by May 1st.
 A panel comprised of three consumer culture theorists with outstanding credentials will judge submitted articles based on contribution to knowledge in- and outside of CCT, conciseness, and potential to shape the course of Consumer Culture Theory and marketing in the future.

 The deadline is April 1.
-For questions and submissions contact Tandy Thomas, CCTC Executive Secretary at cctexecsec@gmail.com.
+For questions and submissions contact Marcus Phipps, CCTC Executive Secretary at cctexecsec@gmail.com.

 Click here to download the nomination form: Levy-Award-application-form.